Shiray427/CEPARCO-SIMD-Programming-Project/README.md

 #### Screenshot

 ## Table of Execution Time
+Execution times for each implementation are measured in both DEBUG and RELEASE mode.
+The kernel is ran 30 times to calculate the average runtime.
+Below is the table of average runtime of each implementation.

 ### Debug Mode
 |   | 2^20 | 2^26 | 2^30 |
 | ------------- |-------------|------------- |------------- |